bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-core-wallet-and-wrangling-bitcoin-data.md

 There were a couple of studies.
 There's an MIT-sponsored study and then a Spiral-sponsored study on Bitcoin Core wallet users.
-HL(?) helped design the survey that went out.
+Achow helped design the survey that went out.

 Josibake: 00:09:41